-Jay Pritzker’s 1957 purchase of the Hyatt House at Los Angeles International Airport facilitated the growth of Hyatt Hotels Corporation, which is today a multinational company that owns and operates numerous resorts, hotels, and vacation properties.
-Hyatt Robert Von Dehn, the company’s namesake and one of its original owners, sold his Hyatt share to Pritzker, who worked with his younger brother Donald to expand the company.
+Jay Pritzker’s 1957 purchase of the Hyatt House at Los Angeles International Airport facilitated the growth of Hyatt, which is today a multinational company that owns and operates numerous resorts, hotels, and vacation properties.
+Hyatt Robert Von Dehn, Hyatt’s namesake and one of its original owners, sold his Hyatt share to Pritzker, who worked with his younger brother Donald to expand the company.
 By 1962, Hyatt Corporation was a publicly traded company and the fastest growing hotel chain in America.
 Hyatt’s flagship Asian hotel, the Hyatt Regency Hong Kong, opened in 1969.
 The Grand Hyatt, Park Hyatt, and Hyatt resort brands took off in 1980.
-In 2004, the Pritzkers consolidated all of their family’s hospitality assets into the Global Hyatt Corporation, now called Hyatt Hotels Corporation.
+In 2004, the Pritzker’s consolidated all their family’s hospitality assets into the Global Hyatt Corporation, now called Hyatt Hotels Corporation.
 Hyatt’s headquarters are in Chicago IL.

 |7.||The Unbound Collection||Lifestyle|